 Let $\tau$ denote the homotopy class of a symplectic trivialization of $\xi|_\gamma$ for which a pushoff of $\gamma$ has linking number zero with $\gamma$.
 If $\Sigma$ is a Seifert surface for $\gamma$ then

-As computed in \S \ref{ss:chern}, we have that $c_\Sigma([\Sigma]) = p+q-pq$, hence $pq-p-q$ is the self linking number.
+As computed in Lemma~\ref{lem:relfirstCherncalcp}~(iii) (using the notation $c_\Sigma$ for $c_1(\xi|_\Sigma,\tau)$ explained in Remarks \ref{rmk:not} and \ref{rmk:trivs}), we have that $pq-p-q$ is the self linking number.
 With respect to the push off linking zero trivialization, we get that the rotation angle of the binding is $pq$, whereas using the trivialization that extends over a disk, we show below that the monodromy angle is $p+q$. \end{remark}

 We first recall the following formula for the Conley-Zehnder indices of iterates of Reeb orbits associated to $\lambda_{p,q,\varepsilon}$ which project to critical points $x$ of ${\mathpzc{H}_{p,q}}$.
-Here we denote by $\gamma_p^k$ the $k$-fold iterate of an orbit which projects to $p \in \mbox{Crit}({\mathpzc{H}_{p,q}})$.
+Here let $\gamma_p^k$ denote the $k$-fold iterate of an orbit which projects to $p \in \mbox{Crit}({\mathpzc{H}_{p,q}})$.
 (Additional discussion of technicalities and proofs can be found in \cite[\S 4]{jo2}, \cite{vknotes}.)

 \begin{lemma} Fix $L>0$ and let ${\mathpzc{H}_{p,q}}$ be a Morse-Smale function on $\CP^1_{2,q}$ which is $C^2$ close to 1.
 Then there exists $\varepsilon >0$ such that all periodic orbits $\gamma$ of $R_{p,q,\varepsilon}$ with action $\mathcal{A}(\gamma) <L$ are nondegenerate and project to critical points of ${\mathpzc{H}_{p,q}}$.
 The Conley-Zehnder index of such a Reeb orbit over $x \in \mbox{\em Crit}({\mathpzc{H}_{p,q}})$ is given by